Bankrupting Sybil Despite Churn: Analysis

+By Lemma \ref{lem:interval-epochs}, an interval intersects at most two epochs.
 So, let ${\rho}_{1}$ and ${\rho}_{2}$ be the join rate of good IDs over the two epochs that intersect with interval $1$, and let ${\ell}_{1}$ and ${\ell}_{2}$, respectively be the lengths of their intersection, with $\ell_2 =0$ if there is only one such epoch.
 Similarly, let ${\rho}_{3}$ and ${\rho}_{4}$ be the join rate of good IDs over the two epochs that intersect with interval $2$, and let ${\ell}_{3}$ and ${\ell}_{4}$, respectively be the lengths of their intersection, with $\ell_4 = 0$ if there is only one such epoch.
-Then, from the $\smb$-smoothness property, we have: Next, let $t_0$ denote the time at the start of the iteration.
-Then, the number of sub-intervals in the iteration is: In the above, the first step follows from Lemma \ref{lem:prev_current}; the second step follows from $\smb$-smoothness and Lemma~\ref{lem:interval-epochs}; the third step holds since $\smb \geq 1$; and the last step from inequality \ref{eq:lowerj} by isolating the value of $\sum_{k=1}^4\rho_{k}\ell_{k}$, since $\smb \geq 1$. \end{proof}
+Then, from the $\smb$-smoothness property, we have:

+Next, let $t_0$ denote the time at the start of the iteration.
+Then, the number of sub-intervals in the iteration is: In the above, the first step follows from Lemma \ref{lem:prev_current}; the second step follows from $\smb$-smoothness and Lemma~\ref{lem:interval-epochs}; the third step holds since $\smb \geq 1$, we can pull out the $\beta$; and the last step from inequality \ref{eq:lowerj} by isolating the value of $\sum_{k=1}^4\rho_{k}\ell_{k}$. \end{proof}

-\begin{lemma} The number of good IDs that join over any sub-interval is at most $418\sma^4\smb^4 + 1$. \end{lemma} \begin{proof} Let $\JoinEst$ be the estimate of the good join rate in the interval containing the sub-interval, and let $\rho$ be the good join rate over the epoch that contains the sub-interval.
+\begin{lemma} The number of good IDs that join over any sub-interval is at most $88\sma^4\smb^4 + 1$. \end{lemma}

+\begin{proof} Let $\JoinEst$ be the estimate of the good join rate in the interval containing the sub-interval, and let $\rho$ be the good join rate over the epoch that contains the sub-interval.
 Then, by $\smb$-smoothness, the number of good IDs that join over the sub-interval is at most:

 In the above, the first step follows from Theorem \ref{t:JoinEst}. \end{proof}

 \begin{lemma} Suppose that $u$ and $v$ are $x$-dimensional vectors in Euclidean space.
 For all $x \geq 1$:

 \end{lemma}